Bulgària flag Bulgària: Visió econòmica i política

 Executive Power

-The President is the chief of the state and is directly elected for a 5-year term (renewable once), the same as for the Vice President.
-He is the commander-in-chief of the armed forces and nominates the Prime Minister, who is elected by the National Assembly.
-The Prime Minister, as Chairman of the Council of Ministers, holds the executive powers and is also the head of the government.
-Moreover, the Prime Minister nominates the Council of Ministers.
+The President is the chief of state and is directly elected for a 5-year term, renewable once, as is the Vice President.
+The President is the commander-in-chief of the armed forces and nominates the Prime Minister, who is elected by the National Assembly.
+The Prime Minister, as Chairman of the Council of Ministers, holds executive powers and is the head of government.
+The Prime Minister nominates the members of the Council of Ministers.
 The Council of Ministers is the principal body of the executive branch.
-The Council of Ministers must resign if the National Assembly passes a vote of no confidence.
+If the National Assembly passes a vote of no confidence, the Council of Ministers must resign.

 Legislative Power

-Bulgaria has a unicameral parliament (called the National Assembly), whose 240 members are elected for 4-year-terms by popular vote.
-A political party or coalition must obtain a minimum of 4% of the vote in order to enter the National Assembly.
-The parliament is responsible for the enactment of laws, approval of the budget, scheduling of presidential elections, selection and dismissal of the prime minister and other ministers, declaration of war, deployment of troops outside of Bulgaria, and ratification of international treaties and agreements.
+Bulgaria has a unicameral parliament (called the National Assembly), consisting of 240 members who are elected for 4-year terms by proportional representation.
+A political party or coalition must obtain at least 4% of the vote in order to enter the National Assembly.
+The parliament is responsible for the enactment of laws, approval of the budget, scheduling of presidential elections, selection and dismissal of the Prime Minister and other ministers, declaration of war, deployment of troops outside of Bulgaria, and ratification of international treaties and agreements.

 Indicator of Freedom of the Press